Calla Walsh: Democratic Party activism

-In 2020, Walsh volunteered for the Elizabeth Warren 2020 presidential campaign before working for progressive Jordan Meehan's state representative primary challenge against Kevin Honan in Allston–Brighton and Senator Ed Markey's re‑election campaign that same year.
+In 2020, Walsh volunteered for Elizabeth Warren's 2020 presidential campaign, before working for progressive Jordan Meehan's state representative primary challenge against Kevin Honan in Allston–Brighton and U.S. Senator Ed Markey's re‑election campaign that same year.
 According to The New York Times, Walsh helped drive the youth vote and manage digital outreach.
-In August 2020, the Joseph P. Kennedy III campaign referred to Walsh directly as a contributor to a toxic online atmosphere surrounding Kennedy's primary challenge against Markey.
+Within this network, informally known as the "Markeyverse," unpaid supporters such as Walsh were given titles like "campaign fellow," and some introduced Markey during campaign video calls, while a constellation of fan-style social media accounts helped popularize him among young, internet-savvy voters.
+Campaign associates later said Walsh was an unusually driven presence within this network, and that she seemed to court media attention more than many of her peers.
+In August 2020, the campaign of Joseph P. Kennedy III, Markey's challenger in the Democratic primary, referred to Walsh directly as a contributor to a toxic online atmosphere surrounding Kennedy's primary challenge against Markey.
 The New York Times noted that Walsh was personally responsible for digging through old Twitter posts to find material to attack Democratic candidates she found insufficiently left-wing.
+Walsh later said the episode left her feeling that she wielded genuine influence over the race, an impression that reinforced her combative approach to online organizing afterward.

-From late 2020 to September 2021, Walsh served as regional organiser and strategist for Act on Mass, a watchdog and advocacy group.
+From late 2020 to September 2021, Walsh served as regional organizer and strategist for Act on Mass, a watchdog and advocacy group.
 She spent time volunteering for Mayor of Boston Michelle Wu's 2021 campaign, then briefly served as digital director for Boston City Council member Julia Mejia.